 Essential services provided by the Lebanese Red Cross:

-LRC provides EMS services on Lebanese territories through a network consists of 46 center, 4 operation rooms, and 2700 highly trained volunteers with a special skills in EMS Services.
-The service allows to provide first aid assistance, emergency transport of wounded and victims of road and mountain accidents, CPR for heart attack victims, and for patients inside their houses (those who couldn’t reach the centers) and in the EMS centers, in addition to transferring patients from and to the hospitals, transferring of dead bodies and civilians and blood units (in very special cases), as well as set up first aid posts during sport events, festivals and national activities.
+The LRC provides EMS services on Lebanese territories through a network that consists of 46 centers, four operation rooms, and 2,700 highly trained volunteers with special skills in EMS services.
+The service provides first aid assistance, emergency transport of wounded and victims of road and mountain accidents, CPR for heart attack victims for patients inside their houses (those who could not reach the centers) and in the EMS centers.
+It also transfers patients from and to the hospitals, transfers dead bodies and civilians and blood units (in very special cases), and sets up first aid posts during sports events, festivals and national activities.

-This service is functional around the clock, seven days a week, and all year long, by calling the 140 Toll Free from any mobile or regular phone (National Emergency Number).
+This service operates around the clock, seven days a week, and all year long.
+It can be reached by dialing 140 toll free from any mobile or regular phone (National Emergency Number).

-The LRC pays a special attention to medical affairs through a network of medical and social services centers and mobile clinics, where it provides medical consultations in collaboration with volunteer specialized doctors (cardiology, pediatrics, general medicine, dermatology, gynecology, dental care…), health care for mothers and children and vaccination against common diseases.
+The LRC pays special attention to medical affairs through a network of medical and social services centers and mobile clinics, where it provides medical consultations in collaboration with volunteer specialized doctors (cardiology, pediatrics, general medicine, dermatology, gynecology, dental care…), healthcare for mothers and children, and vaccination against common diseases.
 It also provides its centers with the essential medicine.

-The medical and social services centers carry out social development programs like reproductive health programs, family planning and programs to terminate illiteracy.
-These centers are greatly dedicated to women and children development.
+The medical and social services centers carry out various social development programs, such as reproductive health, family planning and terminating illiteracy.
+These centers are greatly dedicated to women and child development.

-Women programs include learning language sessions for the elderly and others and vocational training on productive occupations.
-On the other hand, Children have a substantial share of social programs through extracurricular activities organized done by schools and summer clubs, remedial courses during the scholar year and summer activities.
+Programs dedicated to women include learning language sessions for the elderly and others and vocational training on productive occupations.
+On the other hand, children enjoy a substantial share of social programs through extracurricular activities organized by schools and summer clubs and, remedial courses during the academic year.

 Blood transfusion and distribution: